Key Takeaways

 But it was worth it.
 “It’s exhilarating to see all the training and hard work that we put in at practice pay off on the field,” she says.

 And thanks to that hard work, Lainey was able to earn a soccer scholarship at West Virginia State University.
 The scholarship helped to pay for her education.
-She also was privileged to serve as team captain for her college team, the Yellow Jackets.
+She was also privileged to serve as team captain for her college team, the Yellow Jackets.

 A bit of common sense